dda-derek-wendell/Documentation/_entries/0500_permissionset.md

 {:.warning}

 >Scroll through the list of **Objects** to find the custom objects.
->Select the custom object associated with the package.
+>Select the Dodge custom object associated with the package.

 ![Object Search]({{ site.baseurl }}/img/500/custom_object.png)